University of Colorado Grading System – 4.0 Scale

 The College utilizes the grading system adopted by all four campuses of the University of Colorado.

 - A superior or excellent performance 4.0 quality points per credit hour

 - B good or better than average performance 3.0

 - F failure, no credit allowed 0.0

 A plus/minus grading system must be used.
-A '+' increases the numeric grade by 0.3 units while a '–' decreases the numeric grade by 0.3 units.
-'A+,' 'F–' and 'F+' grades are not allowed.
+The use of '+' increases the numeric grade by 0.3 units while the use of '-' decreases the numeric grade by 0.3 units.
+Grades of 'A+,' 'F-' and 'F+' are not allowed.

 If a student has met the criteria for an incomplete, faculty may assign a grade of I and students have one year to complete the course as determined and agreed upon.
 Expectations can be documented in an incomplete contract made between the student and faculty member.
 See here for the full policy and form: Incomplete Grades Policy

 Students may select the pass/fail grading option for any course.
 Students should contact their advisor to review restrictions regarding the pass/fail option.
 In most cases, the instructor will not have knowledge of the student's pass/fail grade option.